Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

 with \( J_n \) being the hopping amplitude between waveguides \( n \) and \( n+1 \).
-To construct the lattice that supports the tautochrone effect --- namely, the convergence of beams launched from different positions to a single site after the same propagation length --- we require that each beam undergoes oscillatory motion during propagation.
-As shown in the End Matter, the coupling profile
+To construct the lattice that supports the tautochrone effect---namely, the convergence of beams launched from different positions---we require that each beam undergoes oscillatory motion during propagation.
+By employing the Ehrenfest theorem, in the continuous limit, we find that the coupling profile [details are provided in Supplemental Material (SM) \cite{Supplemental}]

-gives rise to such an oscillatory evolution around the lattice midpoint, where \( \omega \) is the oscillation frequency and \( C \geq N/2 \) controls the degree of inhomogeneity.
-For $C=N/2$, Eq.~\eqref{couplings} recovers the coupling profile of the $J_x$ lattice \cite{Szameit2013}.
-The corresponding eigenvalue spectra of the lattices are also presented in the End Matter.
+gives rise to such an oscillatory evolution around the lattice midpoint, where \( \omega \) is the spatial oscillation frequency and \( C \geq N/2 \) controls the degree of inhomogeneity.
+The validity of the continuous approximation in our discrete system is examined in SM \cite{Supplemental}.
+It is noted here that the coupling profile given in Eq.~\eqref{couplings} reduces to that of the $J_x$ lattice in the limit $C=N/2$, a system which has an equidistant eigenvalue spectrum (presented in the SM \cite{Supplemental}).
+Such equidistant spectra are a hallmark of engineered spin chains \cite{Landahl2004} and dual cavity arrays \cite{Meher2017}, where they enable the perfect state transfer of excitations.

-Figures~\ref{fig2}(a1)–\ref{fig2}(a2) illustrate the oscillatory dynamics and the tautochrone phenomenon in a one-dimensional lattice composed of \( N = 299 \) sites.
+Figures~\ref{fig2}(a1) and \ref{fig2}(a2) illustrate the oscillatory dynamics and the tautochrone phenomenon in a one-dimensional lattice composed of \( N = 299 \) sites.
 The initial state consists of three beams, each centered at a different site.
 Each beam is Gaussian-shaped and given by